The Ability to Sustain

 1. Establish and protect the genetic profile of the primitive desert Churro sheep.

-2. Research and demonstrate the beneficial effects the Churro sheep have on drought-prone ecosystems.
+2. Research and demonstrate the Churro sheep's beneficial effects on drought-prone ecosystems.

 3. Produce economic incentives using their unique adaptations to expand churro flocks.